yugaWicaksono/ec-assignment-normal/README.md

 ## Favorites

 This list all of your favorite drivers. with the "Remove racer" button you can remove a driver from your favorite list.

+## deployed

+The app is deployed to netlify [link](https://wonderful-knuth-18d92e.netlify.com).
+You have to allow unsecure connection to view the website as the link to API is pass through HTTP rahter than HTTPS.